Scrounger/ioBroker.openmediavault/README.md

 ### **WORK IN PROGRESS**

+- (Scrounger) option to update data with cron job added
-- (Scrounger) connectio timeout configurable
+- (Scrounger) connection timeout configurable
 - (Scrounger) dependencies updated
 - (Scrounger) disk and s.m.a.r.t using label as channel name if avaiable